w4bo/AA2425-unibo-mldm/slides/cs-vocalization.md

 > - extract interesting patterns/insights,
 > - rank them by their interest,
 > - select the most interesting insights given a limited word/time budget.
+>
+> Everything should be automatic, and without the human in the loop

 How would you do that?